make(1p) — Linux manual page

 built-in rules shall be the same as if the listed set were used.

-rules without change, but will be allowed to alter them in ways
+without change, but will be allowed to alter them in ways that do

-list from this volume of POSIX.1‐2017.
-They provide convenience,
+from this volume of POSIX.1‐2017.
+They provide convenience, but do

-but do not enhance portability of applications.
-The prime benefit
+not enhance portability of applications.
+The prime benefit is in

-is in portability of users who wish to type make command and have
+portability of users who wish to type make command and have the

-by other make implementations, were omitted.
-In some
+other make implementations, were omitted.
+In some implementations

-make, the shell should be chosen by the makefile writer.
-Further,
+should be chosen by the makefile writer.
+Further, a makefile

-a makefile writer cannot require an alternate shell to be used
+writer cannot require an alternate shell to be used and still

-and still consider the makefile portable.
-While it would be
+consider the makefile portable.
+While it would be possible to

-possible to standardize a mechanism for specifying an alternate
+standardize a mechanism for specifying an alternate shell,

-shell, existing implementations do not agree on such a mechanism,
+existing implementations do not agree on such a mechanism, and

 specifying the shell name in the rule for a target; for example: